dyurovsky/85309/index.md

 * Lab 6: Feb 28, Fri, at 1:30 PM
 * Lab 7: Mar 6, Fri, at 1:30 PM
 * PS 3: Mar 16, Mon, at 1:30 PM
   * End of chapter exercises from **Chp 3 and 4** of Intro to Stats with Randomization and Simulation.
 Only turn in answers to graded questions, use the back of the book to check your work on the practice questions.
 Must show **all** work to get credit.
-Submit homework through Google Classroom.
+Submit homework through Canvas.
   * **Graded questions:** 3.2, 3.12, 3.24, 4.6, 4.10, 4.14, 4.18
   * Practice questions:
       + Part 1 – Inference for a single proportion: 3.1, 3.5, 3.11, 3.19